 According to the California Legislative Information’s website, dog owners are liable for attacks that occur when people are bitten in public places as well as private places, so long as they are lawfully present.
 In fact, dog owners are responsible for these incidents regardless of whether they are aware of a dog’s viciousness.
 There are certain situations when dog bite victims are unable to seek damages for the consequences of a dog bite, such as those attacked by a dog during an arrest for a violent crime while the dog is trying to defend itself.

 Sometimes, dog owners try to make excuses to avoid responsibility for a dog bite, such as those who claim that they had no idea the dog would bite someone or wrongly blame a victim for the attack.
-If you are suffering after a dog bite, you need to review your rights.
+If you are suffering after a dog bite, you need to review your rights with a personal injury lawyer.